MartinPetricko/laravel-database-mail/README.md

 ### Import/Export Mail Templates

-You can prepare your mail templates before deploying your application to production.
-And then import them in your seeders.
+You can prepare your mail templates before deploying your application to production and then import them in your seeders.

 #### Export Mail Templates